 The law protects the rights of every family by ensuring a child will remain with his or her parents unless those rights are terminated.

 Some parents choose to terminate their parental rights by consenting to an adoption.
-This is what often happens in a domestic infant adoption when a birth mother consents to an adoption after the birth of her baby.
+This is what often happens in a domestic infant adoption when a birth mother consents to adoption after the birth of her baby.
 Every state has a different number of days (or hours) before a birth mother can sign consent forms, so it’s important to know your state’s adoption laws.

 Many states also have a putative father registry so a man can register as the father of a child born out of wedlock.
 This allows him to be notified of any adoption concerning that child.
-A birth father can also provide consent for an adoption and may be able to sign the consent forms before the child is born.
-A licensed adoption agency or adoption attorney will check the putative father registry before proceeding with an adoption and will help you through the process of understanding how parental rights affect your adoption.
+A birth father can also provide consent for adoption and may be able to sign the consent forms before the child is born.
+A licensed adoption agency or adoption attorney will check the putative father registry before proceeding with adoption and will help you through the process of understanding how parental rights affect your adoption.

 How Do You Put Children Up for Adoption?

 If you are a birth parent considering adoption, it’s important to discuss this decision with a birth parent counselor before signing any forms.
 They will help you understand what the ramifications of adoption are and whether this is the right decision for you and your baby.
 An adoption agency can help you find a birth parent counselor who will guide you through the decision-making process without pressuring you.
 No matter whether you choose to parent or place your child for adoption, the counselor should provide you with the needed support.

 If you decide to place your child for adoption, the next step will be selecting a family for your child.
 Adoption agencies have listings as well as our Parent Profiles.
 You will want to decide what kind of family you want for your child and what characteristics are most important to you.